agile-dev-assignments/git-workflow-practice-pepimartinez/README.md

 >*I just find it really interesting that so much development goes on, seemingly right under our noses.
 There are many frameworks and as time goes on they can get outdates and replaced so quickly, which just shows how essential it is to stay on top of the newest information in this field*

     -Lee Boodoo (LBB346)

+## William's Comments
+I am curious about FastAPI's implementation of Javascript's event driven architecture and how this affects its compatibility and performance with existing Python libraries who may do or assist with intensive I/O operations.